KristaZagre/maincra/jobs/aggregator/README.md

 There are currently 5 different seed scripts:

 - `Protocol` - Pool and token discovery.
-- `Reserves` - does web3 calls to fetch reserves for whitelisted pools.
 - `Price` - Fetches all the whitelisted pools, uses tines for price discovery.
 - `liquidity` - Updates liquidityUSD on pools where they contain at least one approved token which has been priced.
 - `Whitelist Pools` - Looks through all the pools if they contains two approved tokens and flag the pools as whitelisted.